hukun-2019/K-Blog/index.md

 I hope to communicate and study with you.

-This is my first study blog, please waiting for my updating.
+This is my first study blog, please waite for my updating.

 I will update my blog weekly.